TIBCOSoftware/mashling/README.md

 * [mashling](http://github.com/TIBCOSoftware/mashling): This is the main repo that includes the below components
   - A mashling-cli to build customized Mashling apps
   - A mashling-gateway to run supported features out of the box
-  - A legacy mashling cli to build one-off v1 model gateways
   - Mashling triggers and activities
   - Library to build Mashling extensions